Qormi

 Qormi (Ħal Qormi, /mt/, /mt/), also known by its title Città Pinto, is a city in the Southern Region of Malta, southwest of Valletta in the centre of the island.
-It has a population of 16,324 (as of March 2018), making it Malta's fifth-largest city.
+It had a population of 16,324 (as of March 2018), making it Malta's fifth-largest city.
+The population of Qormi was 19,752 in July 2024.
+This included 10,664 males and 9,088 females; 15,727 Maltese nationals and 4,025 foreign nationals.

 Qormi has two parishes, one dedicated to Saint George and one to Saint Sebastian.
 It contains two valleys: Wied il-Kbir (The Large Valley) and Wied is-Sewda (Black Valley).
 Its bordering towns are Marsa, Luqa, Żebbuġ, Siġġiewi, Ħamrun, Birkirkara, Attard, Santa Venera and Balzan.

 Elder inhabitants of Qormi speak a broad Qormi Dialect, which is now in decline.

 Etymology

 The name Qormi is most likely derived from the surname Curmi, which is documented in Sicily as of 1095.
 Several other places in Malta derive their names from surnames, including Balzan, Attard and Ghaxaq.
 When Qormi is mentioned for the first time in the year 1419, only two of twenty people with the surname Curmi lived in the village.

 Alternative folk etymologies have been put forward since the 17th century.
 Domenico Magri connects the toponym to the word curmi as drink.
 G.F.
 Abela refers to carm or carme as the Arabic term for vine as origin of the village name.
 Agius de Soldanis proposed the Greek crumi, collection of water.
 Finally C. Scicluna likens it to the Greek hormos, harbour, as the Great Harbour used to go inland as far as Qormi.
 In both latter cases, there is no documentary evidence for any Greek origin of the toponym.